b3llyfish/kingdoms-of-the-hre/docs/steam_description.md

 * [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2420327048&searchtext=hre+kingdoms]No HRE Kingdoms[/url] - Prevents the AI from forming HRE Kingdoms

 [h2] Localization [/h2]
-Basic localization for supported locales has been provided by using [url=https://github.com/b3llyfish/CK3_LocalizationChanger]CK3_LocalizationChanger[/url].

-I am accepting any localization improvements via mods and will happily link them below.
-If your chosen language is listed below then this mod must be used to support your localization.
+This mod only supports [b]English[/b] localization at present.
+I'm hoping to find a solution to support basic localization for all supported languages in the near future.

+Below lists localization support from other modders.
+If your preferred locale appears below please download that mod as I will not be providing any basic localization for this language.

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3090564070]Chinese Localization Mod[/url] - thanks to [url=https://steamcommunity.com/profiles/76561198113539588]無壹[/url]